lironui/MSFCN/README.md

-# Multi-Attention-Network
+# Multi-Scale Fully Convolutional Network

-In this repository, a novel attention mechanism of kernel attention with linear complexity is proposed to alleviate the large computational demand in attention.
-Based on kernel attention and channel attention, we integrate local feature maps extracted by ResNet-50 with their corresponding global dependencies and reweight interdependent channel maps adaptively.
-Numerical experiments on two large-scale ﬁne-resolution remote sensing datasets demonstrate the superior performance of the proposed MANet.
+In this repository, we design two branches with convolutional layers in different kernel sizes in each layer of the encoder to capture multi-scale features.
+Besides, a channel attention block and a global pooling module are utilized to enhance channel consistency and global contextual consistency.
+Substantial experiments are conducted on both 2D RGB images datasets and 3D spatial-temporal datasets.

-The detailed results can be seen in the [Multi-Attention-Network for Semantic Segmentation of Fine-Resolution Remote Sensing Images](https://arxiv.org/ftp/arxiv/papers/2009/2009.02130.pdf).
+The detailed results can be seen in the [Land Cover Classification from Remote Sensing Images Based on Multi-Scale Fully Convolutional Network](https://arxiv.org/ftp/arxiv/papers/2009/2009.02130.pdf).

 The related repositories include:
 * [MACU-Net](https://github.com/lironui/MACU-Net)->A revised U-Net structure.